Ibrahim-Kiani/RAG-Document-reader/README.md

 ## Features

+- **Document Upload:** Upload your own PDF documents directly through the Streamlit UI.
+- **Streamlit UI:** Interactive and user-friendly interface for chatting with your documents.
 - **Modular Design:** The code is separated into modules for configuration, data loading, and chat logic.
 - **Extensible:** Easily add new data sources or change the LLM model.
 - **History-Aware:** The chatbot remembers the conversation history to answer follow-up questions.